 How to repair cracks in walkways and driveways

 Driveways and walkways are pleasant to walk on and look at when they are new and crack-free.
 When they are well maintained and free of damage, they are rarely noticed.
 However once they have some damage, they are easily noticed and may give the home a dilapidated appearance.
+Why look at this every day, when you can repair cracks in walkways and driveways.
 You’ll either have a concrete or asphalt driveway as these are the most common in America.
-Asphalt experiences cracks more easily than concrete.
+Asphalt will crack more easily than concrete.
 This is because of the the method of setting these materials to form the driveway or walkway.
 Concrete when poured has joints placed along its length to break the grade.
 These allow the concrete to expand and contract without cracking.
 Asphalt on the other hand has no joints and this makes it more vulnerable to cracks.

 Repairing asphalt cracks

 Asphalt mostly found on driveways experiences cracks for various reasons.
 It can be affected by surface water settling on it when it rains.
 Sometimes roots may crack the asphalt from below as they push their way through.
 Even soil from a flower bed nearby will damage the asphalt when it gets on it and becomes damp.

 - The first step when repairing an asphalt driveway is to clean it up.
 Use a shovel to get all the dirt, grass and debris off it.
 Sweep out the remaining all the remaining dirt with a hard brush or broom.
 Once the driveway is clean, it will be easy to identify the problem areas.
 You’ll need to identify all the cracks, and every damaged part before you begin repairs.
 Once you have identified the areas requiring repair, power wash the driveway including the inside of the cracks.